kbengine/kbengine/kbe/src/lib/python/Doc/library/os.path.rst

    Return the time of last modification of *path*.
 The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
-   Raise :exc:`os.error` if the file does not exist or is inaccessible.
+   Raise :exc:`OSError` if the file does not exist or is inaccessible.

-   If :func:`os.stat_float_times` returns True, the result is a floating point number.
+   If :func:`os.stat_float_times` returns ``True``, the result is a floating point number.

 .. function:: getctime(path)

-   Return the system's ctime which, on some systems (like Unix) is the time of the last change, and, on others (like Windows), is the creation time for *path*.
+   Return the system's ctime which, on some systems (like Unix) is the time of the last metadata change, and, on others (like Windows), is the creation time for *path*.
    The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
-Raise :exc:`os.error` if the file does not exist or is inaccessible.
+Raise :exc:`OSError` if the file does not exist or is inaccessible.

 .. function:: getsize(path)

    Return the size, in bytes, of *path*.
-Raise :exc:`os.error` if the file does not exist or is inaccessible.
+Raise :exc:`OSError` if the file does not exist or is inaccessible.